The search for the best Malay food in Singapore is over! Here are all the top places you should visit to satisfy your cravings.

 Best Malay food in Singapore

-1. Restaurant Fiz
+2. Restaurant Fiz

 The menu rotates every three to six months, so you gotta drop by to find out what chef Hafizzul has in store.
 Set aside two hours if you plan to eat your way through the full experience menu.
-Be sure to end your meal with the signature bahulu – what it lacks in size, it makes up in taste.
+Be sure to end your meal with the signature bahulu – what it lacks in size, it makes up for in taste.
 My stomach and I always leave the restaurant in a state of pure culinary bliss after our meal.

 Must-try items: Seasonal menu